Bethany Balcer: Club career

-OL Reign, 2019–
+Seattle Reign FC, 2019–2024

 Balcer was invited to the Reign FC preseason training camp prior to the 2019 NWSL season and subsequently earned a contract on the club's supplemental roster.
 She is the first NAIA player to sign with an NWSL club and only the third NWSL player to previously play collegiately in the United States and finish their collegiate career with a non-NCAA D-I institution.

-Balcer made her NWSL debut coming on as an 86th minute substitute at Houston on April 14, 2019.
+Balcer made her NWSL debut coming on as an 86th-minute substitute at the Houston Dash on April 14, 2019.
 A week later, she made her first start in Reign's home-opener at Cheney Stadium.
-Curling a shot from the edge of the penalty area into the far corner of the goal, she scored her first–ever pro goal in the 21st minute against Orlando Pride in a 1–1 tie.
-It was also the first home goal scored in the Reign's first season in Tacoma.
+Curling a shot from the edge of the penalty area into the far corner of the goal, she scored her first-ever pro goal in the 21st minute against Orlando Pride in a 1–1 tie.
+It was also the first home goal scored in the Reign's first season in Tacoma, Washington.

-She scored her second goal in her second home start, sixth appearance on May 27, 2019 in a 2–1 win against the champions North Carolina Courage.
-Her 13th minute header from the edge of the box crashed off the underside of the bar to give her side an early lead.
+She scored her second goal in her second home start, sixth appearance on May 27, 2019, in a 2–1 win against the defending champions North Carolina Courage.
+Her 13th-minute header from the edge of the box crashed off the underside of the bar to give her side an early lead.

-Her third goal occurred in the next game in her third home start against Houston Dash.
+Her third goal occurred in the next game in her third home start against the Houston Dash.
 On a breakaway she picked up a deflected through ball from Darian Jenkins and slotted right-footed past the keeper for the first goal of the game in the 32nd minute, Houston tied in the 90th to split the points.
 At the end of the season, she was awarded the 2019 Rookie of the Year Award.

+Balcer established herself as one of the Reign's leading players and was the club's top scorer every season she spent there.
+She helped lead the Reign to top of the standings for the 2022 season, winning the NWSL Shield.
+She scored 33 goals during her tenure with the Reign, the third-highest total in the NWSL from 2019 to mid-2024.

+Racing Louisville FC, 2024–

+On August 19, 2024, Balcer was traded to Racing Louisville FC in exchange for Jaelin Howell and $50,000 in allocation money.
+She made her Louisville debut five days later, starting in a match against the Chicago Red Stars.
+She scored her first goal with the club in a comeback victory against Angel City FC on September 14, 2024.

 International career

-Balcer was a United States youth international at the U23 level.

 Balcer received her first call-up to the United States women's national soccer team in December 2019.
-She made her international debut on November 26, 2021 against Australia.
+She made her international debut on November 26, 2021, against Australia.
+She was previously a member of the United States women's national under-23 soccer team.

+Style of play

+Balcer plays as a striker.
+She is known for her scoring ability off headers.